localvoid/ivi/packages/ivi/README.md

 use any marker nodes.

-The RTL algorithm that is used in ivi also makes it way much easier to implement node displacements without introducing any additional code paths, etc.
+The RTL algorithm that is used in ivi also makes it way much easier to implement node displacements without introducing any additional code paths, fragments and pretty much everything that involves updating a DOM structure.

 #### Template Call-Site Unique Identity